Zamiell/isaac-achievement-randomizer/docs/about.md

 The latest version can always be found [on the Steam Workshop change notes page](https://steamcommunity.com/sharedfiles/filedetails/changelog/3050399093).

+### How do I tell what version I have?

+The version of the mod is shown on the title screen and on the starting room of the run.
+You can also get the version by typing "randomizerVersion" into the in-game console.

+### My game is stuck on an older version.
+How do I get it to update to the latest version?

+If [the version that you have](#how-do-i-tell-what-version-i-have) is not the same as [the latest version on the Steam Workshop](#what-is-the-latest-version), then try restarting Steam.
+If that does not work, then try closing the game, unsubscribing from the mod, starting the game, closing the game, resubscribing to the mod, and then opening the game.

 ### How do I contact the developers, report a bug, or chat with other people about the mod?

 The main hub of communication for the mod is the "#randomizer" channels in the [Isaac Streaking Discord server](https://discord.gg/GwhUeQjHTF).
 (Discord is a voice and text chat application that allows anyone to create a hosted server.
 We use one such server as the primary hub of communication for Isaac streaking.)